 This report examines the dynamics of agglomeration economies in Auckland's city centre by replicating and improving on a pedestrian analysis methodology developed by SGS (2014) for the Melbourne city centre.
-The method was improved by the project team and has provided a more detailed understanding of Auckland city centre's walking connectivity and economy.
+The method has provided a more detailed understanding of Auckland city centre's walking connectivity and economy.

-The value of pedestrian connectivity to agglomeration economies was measured using the relationship between walking effective job density (EJD), and labour productivity.
-The effective job density estimated for buildings located in the defined study area included the meshblocks with the highest employment density within the Auckland city centre.
+The value of pedestrian connectivity to agglomeration economies was measured using the relationship between walking Effective Job Density (EJD), and labour productivity.
+The EJD estimated for buildings located in the defined study area included the meshblocks with the highest employment density within the Auckland city centre.